Wofford College Scholarships (2025–2026) | Costs, Merit Aid & Honors

 Do these stack with other Wofford merit awards?

-Flagship awards generally supersede/replace lower-tier merit; confirm specifics in your official award letter.
-(Wofford does not publish a universal stacking chart for these.)
+Flagship awards generally supersede/replace lower-tier merit; details in your official award letter.

 💎 Hidden Gem Scholarships